wtplant/frontegg/README.md

 # frontegg

-Clone the repository, from the project directory account for all dependencies and run `npm run dev`.
+Clone the repository, from the project directory, account for all dependencies, and run `npm run dev`.
 Once app is running navigate to `http://localhost:5174/` to login

 The following functionality has been provided for"